 Monitoring dynamic infrastructure means monitoring abstract objects.
 Individual hosts and containers scale up and down, and IP addresses change, but with tags you can focus your monitoring on longer-lived abstractions like services, applications, and availability zones.
 After all, if a single container is resource constrained it will be reaped and re-orchestrated, but if an entire service or availability zone is having trouble communicating to a gateway, your customers may be experiencing intermittent timeouts.

-In the new Network view in Datadog, you can see the throughput, bandwidth, and count of retransmits between any two sets of tags.
+In the new Network view in Datadog, you can see the network volume and throughput between any two sets of tags.
 Datadog automatically collects relevant tags from more than 350 integrations, in addition to the custom tags provided directly by developer instrumentation.